 Aurora's business and affairs are managed under the direction of the Board.
 The Board consists of eight (8) directors.
-The number of directors is fixed by the Board, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
+The number of directors is fixed by the Board, subject to the terms of our Certificate of Incorporation and Bylaws.
 Each of our directors will continue to serve as a director until the election and qualification of his or her successor, or until his or her earlier death, resignation or removal.